|Serving New York Educators Since 1921|

 The post-retirement benefit amount depends on how soon after retirement your death occurs, as follows:

 *The law limits the amount of salary that can be used in the calculation of the Paragraph 2 Death Benefit.
-The maximum salary varies based on date of membership.
-Contact NYSTRS for details.

 If you die as the result of an accident sustained in the performance of your duties, certain surviving family members may be entitled to receive an accidental death benefit in lieu of an in-service death benefit.
 The annual payment to your beneficiary would be 50% of the regular salary earned during your last year of service.